philpagel/PCE174-communication/README.md

 may be handy if you want to write your own software that needs access to the instrument.

-In order for this to work, you need to rename the script to `pce174.py`.
-Without the extension import will not work.
-Alternatively, a properly named symlink will do.

 Example session:

     >>> import pce174